redconfetti/com.redconfetti/_posts/2024-04-17-demystifying-midi-in-cubase.md

 the MIDI Control Change numbers (CC#) used by a hardware synthesizer that you are trying to control remotely.
-A MIDI controller is usually configured by default to use non-reserved control change messages, so reconfiguring it should be necessary.
+A MIDI controller is usually configured by default to use non-reserved control change messages, so reconfiguring it should not be necessary to use it with Cubase.
 See [MIDI CC List][] to determine if this is the case for your controller.

 [MIDI CC List]: https://anotherproducer.com/online-tools-for-musicians/midi-cc-list/